DournauxNathan/Hide-n-Seek/README.md

 ### Repository Branches

-- **Main Branch:** The main branch contains the Unity folder, which includes the basic game and pathfinding method.
+- **Pathfinding Branch:** The Pathfinding branch contains the basic game and pathfinding method.

 - **Reinforcement Learning Branch:** The reinforcement learning (RL) branch contains all the files required for implementing the RL method using the ML-Agents package, including dependencies.
 This method allows the AI to learn and adapt its behavior over time, making it more intelligent and dynamic.